saa-ts-dacs/dacs/part_I/chapter_2/7_administrative_biographical_history.md

 **2.7.16** Indicate the geographical place(s) of residence of the person or family and the length of residence in each place, as well as any other place with which the person or family has a connection.

 Edward Hammond Boatner was born November 13, 1898, in New Orleans, Louisiana.
 His father, Dr. Daniel Webster Boatner, was an itinerant minister who took his family with him on his travels from church to church.
 Impressed by the singing he heard in those churches, Boatner began to collect spirituals at an early age.
 He was educated in the public schools of St. Louis, Missouri, where his family lived during his childhood.
 He also attended the public schools of Kansas City, Kansas, where his family later moved.
 Upon graduation in 1916, Boatner took lessons in voice and piano at Western University in Quindaro, Kansas, for a short time.
 Later that year Boatner sang for the famous tenor Roland Hayes, who encouraged the young baritone to continue his vocal studies in Boston.
-Boatner followed Hayes’s advice and moved to Boston in 1917\.
+Boatner followed Hayes's advice and moved to Boston in 1917.
 In 1925, Boatner moved to Chicago in order to complete his formal education.
-He earned his bachelor’s degree in music from the Chicago College of Music in 1932\.
+He earned his bachelor's degree in music from the Chicago College of Music in 1932.
 During his student years in Chicago, Boatner directed the choirs at Olivet Baptist Church and concertized widely as a singer.
 His reputation grew during the years 1925-1933, when he was director of music for the National Baptist Convention.
 In 1933, Boatner was appointed director of music at Samuel Huston College in Austin, Texas.
 He later taught at the Wiley College in Marshall, Texas, where he was appointed dean of music.
 During the late 1930s, he settled permanently in New York City, where he opened the Edward Boatner Studio.

 _Biographical sketch for the_ Edward Boatner papers